ARMSFA1/Devops-2020/ReadMe.md

 ##### Summary
 After listing to the presentation by the various lecturers, I ended up settling on the Devop's group.
 The primary reason for this being how it relates to my previous course work.
 I've completed Linux and Security classes in the past, am currently working my way through an Operations Engineering Paper and am hoping to do System Administration in the future.
 As a result of this, I thought it would be the group that would allow me to best focus my skills into something that's applicable to the work force, which I will be entering into as a trained professional next year.

+Talk about making this repository and how you want to be regularly putting information into it as it allows you to access your work files from anywhere if you store them here.
+General jerk off about how much I love github and the importance of keeping up to date with my work.

 #### Week Two

 ##### Summary

 On Friday I was rostered on to check on the D312 PC kits.
 This cabling up each of the sixteen PC's, booting them up, checking the ability to login and making sure there was internet access.
 During this task, I was recording my results, listing the time each PC was checked, the issue, if there is one, and whatever solution I used to solve this issue.
 The few issues that I couldn't figure out I detailed and informed Rob of.
 A copy of the report that I compiled can be found within this repository.
 In total this took a little over two and a half hours.
 I then took the form that I created and cleared out my input, leaving only the template I created and uploaded it to the Devop's Team's group so others can use it, ensuring we keep the same format.

+The D312 report and template have been included on this GitHub, under the title "d312 checklest 31st 07" and "d312 checklist Template" respectedly.

 ##### Tutorial Task